Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Universal Model Benchmarked on IBMQ

 At the final state, small deviations from a perfect population inversion of the target qubit are also observed.
-This can be attributed to the readout errors as seen at $N=0$ and the time discretization $\Delta t$, which can further introduce errors.
+This can be attributed to Trotterization~\cite{trotterization1} and readout errors as seen at $N=0$.
 But mainly, this discrepancy is related to the discrete nature of the $N$ variable, which does not allow us to take the exact moment during the time evolution where the state is completely inverted.
-The experimental final state fidelity with the ideal $\ket{0,1}$ state is 0.945.
+The demonstrated final state fidelity with the ideal $\ket{0,1}$ state is 0.945.
 But if we disregard the control qubit (which serves more as an auxiliary qubit) and take the partial trace of the system (Eq.~\ref{eq:rho_I}), the fidelity for a population inversion of the target qubit is 0.995.
 Another metric which is related to this fidelity is the amplitude of the Rabi-like oscillation, denoted as the pseudo-fidelity $\tilde{F}$.
-Which for the experimental data in Fig.~\ref{fig:cpmg_ibmq}~(b), we have $\tilde{F}=0.963$.
-This pseudo-fidelity has the advantage of not requiring a full quantum state tomography as performed here, thus being less computationally costly for IBMQ and utilized from now on.
+For the implementation data in Fig.~\ref{fig:cpmg_ibmq}~(b), we have $\tilde{F}=0.963$.
+This pseudo-fidelity has the advantage of not requiring a full quantum state tomography as performed here, thus being less computationally costly for IBMQ and which will be used in the remaining text.